anushika-1901/Django-report-card-app/README.md

 # Django Report card App
-A student report card generator built with Django
+A student report card generator implemented with Django
 # Features
-Ranking
+- Ranking
-PDF export
+- PDF export
-Search and filter on the basis of subject,name and marks Total marks of individual student
+- Search and filter on the basis of subject,name and marks
+- Total marks of individual student
-Pagination
+- Pagination
 # Tech stack used
-# backend :
-1.Django+MySQL(xampp)
-# Front end
+-**backend :** Django+MySQL(xampp)
-1.HTML,CSS AND bootstrap
+-**Front end:**  HTML,CSS AND bootstrap
-# Dev tools
-Faker module and django admin
+-**Dev tools:** Faker module and django admin